U.S. Geological Survey Manual

 (3) Immediately report to their supervisors any accident or incident that results in, or could result in, personal injury or property damage.

-(4) Participate in all aspects of the USGS OSH Program, including safety training, inspections, occupational safety and health committee activities, and collateral duty safety officer activities, as appropriate.
+(4) Participate in all aspects of the occupational safety and health program, including safety training, inspections, occupational safety and health committee activities, and collateral duty safety program coordinator activities, as appropriate.

 (6) Actively participate in occupational safety and health education and training activities.